 The best Sistine Chapel ticket for you will depend on your interest and time available.
 In this table, I have collected what I believe are the best tickets to see the Sistine Chapel at different price points.

-Since 2020, this has not been the case anymore: the museums now operate on shifts and you must pick the time of your visit at the time of booking so you can go straight to the gate for ticket holders.
+The museums now operate on shifts and you must pick the time of your visit at the time of booking so you can go straight to the gate for ticket holders.

 This has made the visit easier and more pleasant: while you will have to pass security, which may cause a little bit of a line, entering the museums is now pretty quick.